nd265/clustering/_sources/clustering.md

 ## K-means in Python

-To perform K-means clustering in Python, we use the `KMeans` function. \index{K-means!kmeans function} It takes at least two arguments: the data frame containing the data you wish to cluster, and K, the number of clusters (here we choose K = 3).
+To perform K-means clustering in Python, we use the `KMeans` function. \index{K-means!kmeans function} It takes at least one argument: K, the number of clusters (here we choose K = 3).
 Note that since the K-means algorithm uses a random initialization of assignments, but since we set the random seed, the clustering will be reproducible.